 1. Self-Love Sentence Stems

-This exercise may be used as a way to either inspire self-love journaling or as a stand-alone practice for this who prefer not to journal.
+This exercise may be used as a way to either inspire self-love journaling or as a standalone practice for those who prefer not to journal.
 Instructions are simple; the reader simply fills in the blank in a series of 20 statements.

-By responding to these statements, individuals are better able to nurture and practice greater self-love, -kindness, and -compassion.
+By responding to these statements, individuals are better able to nurture and practice greater self-love, self-kindness, and self-compassion.

 2. Spotting Self-Love

 Each of the responses is then rated on a scale.
-Once they assess the responses, readers note their preferred responses, rates, and write down the steps they might take to respond more consistently with their favorite answer in the future.
+Once they assess the responses, readers note their preferred responses and rates, and then write down the steps they might take to respond more consistently with their favorite answer in the future.